Types of school Ofsted inspects

 For example, community schools, foundation schools, non-maintained special schools, sixth form centres, community hospital schools and foundation hospital schools.

-Inspecting education in schools
+Inspecting independent schools

 There are around 2,400 independent schools in England, but the educational provision of only half of them is inspected by Ofsted.
 The schools Ofsted inspects are known as ‘non-association schools’.
 Inspections are carried out at the request of the Department for Education.